GW231109_235456: A Sub-threshold Binary Neutron Star Merger in the LIGO-Virgo-KAGRA O4a Observing Run?: DNS Catalog

 \section{DNS Catalog}

-To construct the mass function for our ranking statistic, we compiled the most recent \ac{DNS} catalog as of May 2025.
+To construct the mass function of the \ac{DNS} population used in our ranking statistic (Sec.~\ref{sec:population}), we compiled the most recent \ac{DNS} catalog available as of May 2025.
 Table~\ref{table:dns-catalog} summarizes the total and component masses of these systems in the source frame.
-Compared with previous studies, our catalog adds nine systems relative to \citet{Ozel:2016oaf} and three relative to \citet{Farrow:2019xnc}, excluding systems likely hosting a white-dwarf companion.
-Mass measurements for \ac{DNS} observed in radio surveys are derived from \ac{PK} parameters, which capture small relativistic effects in pulsar binaries \citep{Ozel:2016oaf}.
+Relative to previous studies, our catalog includes nine additional systems compared to \citet{Ozel:2016oaf} and three additional systems compared to \citet{Farrow:2019xnc}, after excluding one system likely to host a white-dwarf companion.
+Mass measurements for \ac{DNS} systems observed in radio surveys are derived from \ac{PK} parameters, which encode relativistic effects in pulsar binaries \citep{Ozel:2016oaf}.
 The number of measurable \ac{PK} parameters depends on the pulsar timing precision and determines whether individual component masses can be inferred.
 In our catalog, 13 systems have precise component-mass measurements, while six provide only the total mass, yielding a total of 19 events.